 - Reading articles from the sources mentioned

-Will follow this up with write-ups on issues/events and how to approach your PI Prep.
+Will follow this up with a post on how to approach your PI Prep.